Charlie Bristow travels America playing golf. When he’s not on the road, he lives at home with his parents and works in the local grocery store.

 Charlie has a large and loyal Instagram following.
 How has this grown?

 Bill Bristow: In July 2022, Charlie had 45 followers on Instagram.
 Seven days after we got back from Montana, I posted two videos of him playing golf at Grey Wolf in Panorama, British Columbia.
 He was teeing off on the signature hole, which is called ‘The Cliffhanger’.
 It's 142 yards over a huge ravine.
-Charlie took his 4-hybrid, which is his 150 club, and put it on the other side.
+Charlie took his 4-hybrid and put it on the other side.
 (Watch video).

 “I'm glad I’ve got 55,000 followers and how much people really appreciate me for what I’ve done” — Charlie Bristow

-The other video was from Hole No. 5 at a course called Wildstone in Cranbrook, British Columbia.
+The other video was from Hole No. 5 at a course called Wildstone in British Columbia.
 I didn't realise that video was just going to go nuts.
-I now realise why it did.
-It’s because it shows Charlie's swing up close and also it was so scenic with the mountains in the background.
+I now realise why it did: it’s because it shows Charlie's swing up close.
 That video has had 9 million views.

 Charlie Bristow: I'm glad I’ve got 55,000 followers and how much people really appreciate me for what I've done, especially with golf.